-- Service delivery and backlogs
+• Service delivery and backlogs

 - Bulk services challenges

-- Basic services
+- o Basic services

 - Housing

-- Formalisation of informal settlements
+- o Formalisation of informal settlements

-- Urban Regeneration
+- o Urban Regeneration

 - Marginalised areas

 - Conservation and demand side management

 - Getting the basics right

 - Communication and accountability

 - Making participation relevant and communication

 - Facilitating a responsive administration

 - Political-administrative interface

 - Corruption and fraud

 - Financial management

-- Financial strategy
+- o Financial strategy

 - Violent service delivery protests

 - Civil society formations

 - Insufficient municipal capacity.

-The Municipality has committed itself to make a contribution to re-build and improve the basic requirements for a functional, responsive, accountable, effective, and efficient developmental local government.
+The Municipality has committed itself to magnetic participation to re-build and improve the basic requirements for a functional, responsive, accountable, effective, and efficient developmental local government.
 Furthermore, the Municipal Turnaround Strategy will help it to restore the confidence of the majority of people in the municipality, as the primary delivery machine of service delivery